Akki356/traefik-proxy-boilerplate/README.md

 # traefik-proxy-boilerplate
-No more messing around with nginx, apache config or certbot etc. This repository contains code to help quickly set up traefik as reverse proxy using docker compose to host a website with ssl certificates using letsencrypt that auto renew.
+No more messing around with nginx, apache config or certbot etc. This repository contains code to help quickly set up traefik as reverse proxy using docker compose to host a website with SSL certificates using letsencrypt that auto renew.
 Hit letsencrypt api limits no problem this works with zerossl.
 # Steps to get Started

 It is assumed that you have created an cloud instance and installed docker and docker compose.